khoirulaksara/khoirulaksara/README.md

 ---

-## 📜 Fun Facts
+## 📜 Sad but True Facts

-- I once tried to fix a bug by rebooting the office.
+- Tried fixing a bug by rebooting the office
-- My backup plan is called `CTRL+C`.
+- My backup strategy? `CTRL+C`
-- I think `/dev/null` deserves more appreciation.
+- `/dev/null` deserves an award

 ---